Chipotle's E. coli outbreak threatens sales, emboldens critics

-LOS ANGELES (Reuters) - Chipotle Mexican Grill Inc’s (CMG.N) food poisoning outbreak in Washington state and Oregon threatens to scare diners away from the popular burrito chain and has become fodder for one of its most vocal critics.
+LOS ANGELES, Nov 4 (Reuters) - Chipotle Mexican Grill Inc’s food poisoning outbreak in Washington state and Oregon threatens to scare diners away from the popular burrito chain and has become fodder for one of its most vocal critics.

-Health officials are scrambling to identify the cause of the E. coli food poisoning that has sickened 39 people, most of whom dined at eight Chipotle restaurants in the greater Seattle and Portland areas.
-Previously, 41 cases were reported but Oregon authorities have lowered the number in their state by two to 10.
+Health officials are scrambling to identify the cause of the E. coli food poisoning that has sickened 35 people who ate at eight Chipotle restaurants in the greater Seattle and Portland areas.

 All of Chipotle’s 43 outlets in those cities have been closed since Oct.
 31. The company is deep cleaning the closed units, testing and replacing food and has hired consultants to tighten up its food safety.